Akascape/ShaderToyVid/README.md

 *Paste the `My Shaders` folder with ShaderToyVid.*

-**Tip:** You can use my [Vdo-Img Conversion Tools](https://github.com/Akascape/Vdo-Img-Conversion-Tools) to convert the image-sequences to video files easily.

 Sometimes you may have to **force quit** the program if the shader window freezes after any shader-error, so keep that in mind.

 ## Future Development
-- Direct video capture is not available in Arcade, though it is in [development](https://github.com/pythonarcade/arcade/issues/1349).
 - Live Preview is unstable and is not implemented yet.
 (The demo video was just to show the effects)
 - I don't know if buffer support is available in arcade shadertoy, maybe I will try to research more about it in future.
 - Any advice or pull requests are welcomed.

-Please Note: This project is given **without any warranty**!
+Please Note: This project is released under MIT license **without any warranty**!

 [<img src="https://img.shields.io/badge/LICENSE-MIT-informational?&color=yellow&style=for-the-badge" width="100">](https://github.com/Akascape/ShaderToyVid/blob/main/LICENSE)